 In Traditional Chinese Medicine (TCM), numbers were thought to provide a basic framework for organizing Chinese concepts.
 It was said that numbers 1-5 describe all the processes of life or in the body and that 6-10 elaborate on 1-5.
 Odd numbers were believed to be yang (heavenly) and even numbers were believed to be yin (earthly).
-Below are some descriptions of what the first 10 numbers stand for.
+Below are descriptions of what the first 10 numbers stand for.

 1 – Unity, The Tao